 6. Karaoke Online Party Websites and Apps

-Here are some websites and apps to move your virtual karaoke party online;
+Here are some websites and apps to move your virtual karaoke team building party online;

 Singa is a website for participants and singers to sing anywhere, anytime.
 You’ll get access to tens of thousands of songs, from golden oldies to the latest hits.
 It’s currently available in the EU,and is slated to hit the Asia-pacific region soon.